huaweicloud/terraform-provider-huaweicloud/docs/resources/bms_instance.md

 * `auto_renew` - (Optional, String) Specifies whether auto renew is enabled.
 Valid values are "true" and " false", defaults to *false*.

-* `agency_name` - (Optional, String, ForceNew) Specifies the IAM agency name which is created on IAM to provide temporary credentials for BMS to access cloud services.
-Changing this creates a new instance.
+* `agency_name` - (Optional, String) Specifies the IAM agency name which is created on IAM to provide temporary credentials for BMS to access cloud services.

+* `metadata` - (Optional, Map) Specifies the user-defined metadata key-value pair.
+  + A metadata key contains of a maximum of 255 Unicode characters which can be letters, digits, hyphens (-), underscores (_), colons (:), and point (.).
+  + A metadata value consists of a maximum of 255 Unicode characters.

 The `nics` block supports: